moorepants/moorepants.info/content/blog/introducing-resonance.rst

 - This type of course has likely only changed in one significnat way in 100 years with addition of computational tools in the 80s.
-It is true that foundational theory doesn't change much in that time, but it is true that much of it may not be relevant to solving modern problems.
+It is true that foundational theory doesn't change much in that time, but it is equally true that much of traditional materials may not be directly relevant to solving modern vibration related problems.
 - Traditional engineering textbooks are becoming antiquated due to their high cost to the students, their scope not fitting courses they are designed for, the fact that they are closed access materials, and they do not utlize the